EmersonicsDLSU/Other_School_Projects/AltSpaceVr Museum/README.md

 Brooklyn Nets Studios
 Game Designers:
-Emerson Celestial
+Emerson Celestial,
-Drei Gaurana
+Drei Gaurana,
-Eryn Tallador
+Eryn Tallador,
 Joseph Santos

 The project is about the recreation of the infamous attraction "The Pyramid of Giza".
 The program platform is 3D and the shader used is URP, it only included a few C#